xtermjs/xtermjs.org/_docs/guides/hooks.md

 Given you want to be able to send some arbitrary data over to xterm.js and handle it in a certain way, these are the steps to achieve that:

 - Find a suitable sequence type to carry your data.
   In general CSI sequences are only useful to carry positive integer parameters up to a certain size and length.
-In xterm.js they are limited to 32 16-bit parameters.
+In xterm.js they are limited to 32 32-bit parameters (up to 2³¹ - 1).
 OSC and DCS sequences are defined as ASCII string types, thus allow to carry any ASCII printable characters as payload, which makes them useful for BASE64 encoded binary data transport.
-Main difference between OCS and DCS is the fact, that DCS additionally supports numercial parameters in the same fashion as CSI sequences do.
+Main difference between OCS and DCS is the fact, that DCS additionally supports numercial parameters in the same fashion as CSI sequences do. **Caveat** If you use OSC/DCS sequences to transport arbitrary or string data, always treat the data as untrusted on emulator side that might need further sanitizing before doing any further processing.
 - Consult [ECMA-48](https://www.ecma-international.org/publications/files/ECMA-ST/Ecma-048.pdf) and [DEC STD 070](https://ia801903.us.archive.org/16/items/bitsavers_decstandar0VideoSystemsReferenceManualDec91_74264381/EL-SM070-00_DEC_STD_070_Video_Systems_Reference_Manual_Dec91.pdf) to find a free function identifier.
   This is important to not clash with any other existing predefined function.
 Sadly there is no good unified ressource about pre-taken function identifiers across common terminal emulators.
 If in doubt, also consult their documentation.
 As a rule of thumb - resort to private area for CSI (see ECMA-48, watch out for DEC privates) or take a rather high number (>1000) for an OSC function.
 - Create a hook to digest the data.